blabla1337/skf-flask/skf/markdown/knowledge_base/114-knowledge_base--All_authentication_controls_must_fail_securely--.md

 As a developer, you should consider that there are generally three possible outcomes from a security mechanism:

-1. allow the operation
+1. Allow the operation
-2. disallow the operation
+2. Disallow the operation
-3. exception
+3. Exception

 In general, you should design your security mechanism so that a failure will follow the same execution path as disabling the operation